mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 ~~~
 2. Let cookie-list be a new empty list.
-   For each cookie in initial-cookie-list:
+   For each cookie in potential-cookie-list:
    1. Continue to the next cookie if cookie's host-only-flag is false
-      and initial-cookie-list contains any cookies that meet all of
+      and potential-cookie-list contains any cookies that meet all of
       the following criteria:
         * their host-only-flag is true.
         * their name matches cookie's name.